jraporta/Hackathon_2024/README.md

 ## Executing the project locally
 1. Prerequisites: have **JDK 21**, **MySQL** and **Gradle** installed.
-2. Clone github repo
+2. Clone Github repo.
-3. MySQL sSetup
+3. MySQL Setup:
     * Edit the `application.properties` file to update the `user` and `password` fields according to your MySQL installation.
     * Create a new database using: `CREATE DATABASE hackathon;`
 4. Open a terminal in the project directory and run the project: